openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The operation is a *character equality* if:

--  both operands of a value equality operator are of type *char*; or
+-  Both operands of a value equality operator are of type *char*; or

--  one operand is of type *char* and the other is of type *Char*.
+-  One operand is of type *char*, and the other is of type *Char*.

 The character equality operators are associative.